St. Elmo Brady Academy

 About St. Elmo Brady Academy

-This program began in 2013 under the same name and has since moved to the University of Houston with the original founders, Ricky Greer and Jerrod Henderson (Phd '10).
-SEBA at Illinois is a sister program to Houston and is developed with the support of Greer and Henderson.
+This program began in 2013 under the same name and has since moved to the University of Houston with the original founders, Ricky Greer and Jerrod Henderson (PhD '10).
+Currently, SEBA at UIUC is a sister program to Houston and was developed with the support of the founders

 SEBA outreach event paints grim future for plastics, bright futures for engineers